 Canada's second-largest lender TD Bank Group on Thursday reported a 6 percent decline in profit for the second quarter from last year, as higher revenues and lower provision for credit losses were offset by restructuring charges.
 However, both revenue and adjusted earnings for the quarter beat analysts' estimates.

-After seeing some strength last week, stocks are likely to move back to the downside in early trading on Monday.
-The major index futures are currently pointing to a moderately lower open for the markets, with the Dow futures down by 38 points.
+After seeing substantial volatility over the course of the two previous sessions, stocks may move moderately lower in early trading on Thursday.
+The major index futures are currently pointing to a lower open for the markets, with the Dow futures down by 56 points.

 Eurozone economic confidence remained unchanged at its second highest level in nearly four years in May despite the ongoing Greek crisis, survey results from the European Commission showed Thursday.
 The economic sentiment index held steady at 103.8 in May, while it was forecast to fall to 103.5.
 This was the second highest score since July 2011.
 The April figure was revised up from 103.7.

 Early indications suggest that Wall Street stocks may open Thursday's session on a slightly negative note.
 Valuation concerns are expected to weigh on the averages, as the Nasdaq Composite scrambled to a record high and the remaining two averages are also inching towards their all time highs.

 Tate & Lyle Plc's shares were losing around 5 percent in the early morning trade in London after the food ingredients company reported Thursday sharply lower profit in its fiscal year 2015 with weak results of SPLENDA Sucralose and Bulk Ingredients.
 Further, the company said it sees flat profit for fiscal 2016.